-Hello and happy summer solstice!
-We are fully into the summer season now, and wildflowers are popping up everywhere.
+In spring and summer wildflowers start popping up everywhere.
 I love finding and identifying them, especially when I discover that they are edible or medicinal (or both!).
-Wild California poppies are a common sight for us here in Southern Oregon.
+Wild California poppies are a common sight for us here in Southern Oregon and in other western states.
 No, they won’t quite put you to sleep like Dorothy from the Wizard of Oz, but they may make your life a little bit more cheery!
 Foraging for wild poppies is fun and they have many uses, which I will tell you about today.

 If you want to learn more about the edible and medicinal weeds that surround us and how to use them, check out my eBook: Wildcrafting Weeds: 20 Easy to Forage Edible and Medicinal Plants (that might be growing in your backyard)!